When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

-The fact that online dating has become the norm is a fantastic thing.
+The fact that online dating has become the norm is a fantastic thing, especially with all the social distancing still happening.
 It gives everyone the same access to dating, no matter who they are.
 It also means that even the most unique of kinks has a place online.
 In this Whiplr review, I’m going to cover an app that claims to offer exactly that — a safe space to put your kinks out there and explore.
 The downside to the prevalence of these apps, of course, is that not all of them are legitimate.

 Follow along while I go through the entire experience so you don’t have to.
 Since some of these dating apps can be questionable at best, you’re far better off letting us take the risks!